 General Manager and Musical Director

-James Doy (B.Mus L.T.C.L.) was one of the founders of the National Youth Theatre Company, and has been the Musical Director since its inception in 2005.
-In 2012 James was appointed General Manager by the NYTC Board, with the major aim of broadening our support base and reaching out to funders and benefactors.
+James Doy (B.Mus L.T.C.L.) was one of the founding members of the National Youth Theatre Company, and has been the Musical Director since its inception in 2005.
+In 2012 James was appointed General Manager by the NYTC Board in addition to his duties as MD.

 Jonathan Alver is a multi-skilled director and producer of both stage and screen with international experience in the UK, Europe, US and New Zealand.
 Trained as a singer at the Royal Northern College of Music, his major directing debut came at the age of 25 when he remounted the Royal Shakespeare Company’s production of Showboat at the London Palladium.